-For the three months ended September 30, 2022, loss on extinguishment of debt reflected a pre-tax net loss of \$13.3 million associated with the redemption of \$500.0 million of the Senior Notes due 2024, including associated redemption premiums, accrued interest and other fees and expenses.
-We had no loss on extinguishment of debt in the three months ended September 30, 2021.
+For the three months ended December 31, 2022, we had no loss on extinguishment of debt.
+For the six months ended December 31, 2022, loss on extinguishment of debt reflected a pre-tax net loss of \$13.3 million associated with the redemption of \$500.0 million of the Senior Notes due 2024, including associated redemption premiums, accrued interest and other fees and expenses.
+We had no loss on extinguishment of debt in the three and six months ended December 31, 2021.